Pediatric Care

 Why Do Kids Get So Many Ear Infections?

-If you’re wondering, “What causes ear infections in kids?” and “Why does my child keep getting ear infections?”
-There are two reasons: the shape of children's ears and their underdeveloped immune systems.
+If you’ve ever wondered why kids seem to get ear infections so often, there are two main reasons: the shape of children’s ears and their still-developing immune systems.

 Understanding Children’s Ear Anatomy